 - 7.1 Schoolwide expected student outcomes include character development, acquisition of Christian values, and spiritual formation.
-(C) - 7.4 Staff-student interactions reflect the attitude of Christ.

-Communication between staff and students demonstrates sensitivity and responsiveness to the individual needs, interests, and temperaments of the students.
+(C) - 7.4 Board, administration, faculty, staff, and student interactions reflect the attitude of Christ.
+Communication among them demonstrates sensitivity and responsiveness to the individual needs, interests, and temperaments of the students.
 (C)